 Residents of some neighboring counties may also obtain a WCCLS library card without a fee through the Metropolitan Interlibrary Exchange (MIX) agreement.
-This agreement says that if you work in one county, shop in another, and go home to yet another, you can use any library that you find convenient.
-Residents who live in Multnomah County, Clackamas County (excluding Johnson City), or Hood River county in Oregon, or reside in the Fort Vancouver Regional Library District or the City of Camas in Washington, may obtain a WCCLS library card without paying a non-resident fee.
+This agreement says that if you work in one county, shop in another, and go home to yet another, you can use any library you find convenient.
+Residents who live in Multnomah County, Clackamas County (excluding Johnson City), Hood River County in Oregon, Skamania County, Klickitat County, or reside in the Fort Vancouver Regional Library District or the City of Camas in Washington, may obtain a WCCLS library card without paying a non-resident fee.
 And Washington County residents, in turn, are eligible to obtain library cards without fee at any of the public libraries in the systems listed above.

 - Up to 10 checkouts at a time

 - Card is good for one year (you may renew)